fredgibbs/fredgibbs.github.io/courses/archives-algorithms/index.md

 Assignments will tend to be speculative and creative exercises that allow you to APPLY the readings to a particular problem or question rather than just summarize or restate information.

-## General Workload
-Most of the work is this: You will read 2-3 reasonable-length articles or book chapters per week, and post an entry to your learning journal on THURSDAY (so that I can respond on Fridays).
-I'll provide a few guiding questions, but these entries are pretty freeform.
-The only requirement is that you show your familiarity with the readings.
-Sometimes you'll focus on the articles separately; other times you'll be asked to synthesize them and talk about them as a group.
-The questions will be abstract and hypothetical and invite you to draw your own conclusions from the readings.
-You'll post your response, and if it doesn't seem like you're using the readings (or reading them at all), I'll ask some follow up questions rather than just give you a low score.
-If you care about your grade, you can address them; if not, we just keep moving on.
-I understand sometimes your priorities will be elsewhere.

-There are a few other assignments, too, to break up the monotony of the journal entries, such as short reading response assignments, a few quizzes, and a few one off "special" assignments (they each have special instruction pages as listed below).

 ## You are welcome here
 This course is probably very unlike most history/humanities courses you've taken.
 But I want to be VERY CLEAR: Even if you have never thought about archives or algorithms (much less how they are related), or have never taken a history or humanities course, YOU ARE WELCOME HERE!
 This course assumes you know NOTHING about either archives or algorithms (or even what they are, which is actually a trickier question than you might think), and introduces and explores each of them as a metaphor for interacting with knowledge infrastructures all around us.